robotology/icub-gazebo-grasping-sandbox/.github/ISSUE_TEMPLATE/discuss-idea.md

 ---
 name: Discussion
-about: Template for discussing ideas.
+about: Template for discussing ideas on how to design your own solution building on this sandbox.
 title: ''
 labels: '💡 idea'
 assignees: 'pattacini'